benbaggs46/SYSC3110_RISK/README.md

 ### Resolved Issues:
 - Added sequence diagrams that model the events that occur over a turn for both the console and GUI based verions.
 - Removed the ability to place or retract 0 armies from a territory during the PLACEMENT phase.
+- The RISK model was too tightly coupled to the game view.

 ### Complete User Manual:
 To play RISK run the main function in BoardView.java, or if running from the jar file type: